 A soft tissue mass should be considered somewhat suspicious and warrants evaluation if it has one of the following characteristics:

-Is larger than five centimeters (the size of a lime)
+- Is larger than five centimeters (the size of a lime)

-Goes deep to the connective tissue (fascia) of the body
+- Goes deep to the connective tissue (fascia) of the body

-Is getting bigger
+- Is getting bigger

-You might avoid surgery.
+- You might avoid surgery.
 Our advanced diagnostic techniques may determine whether your tumor is benign, in which case you may not need any surgery, not even for a biopsy.

-Some treatments should begin before the tumor is removed.
+- Some treatments should begin before the tumor is removed.
 Preoperative therapies like chemotherapy and radiation therapy are often used to prevent tumors cells from spreading and to improve surgeons’ ability to remove it entirely, with clear margins.
 If your tumor is already removed before coming to Roswell Park, your treatment choices may be limited.

-Sarcoma tumors are unique.
+- Sarcoma tumors are unique.
 Sarcoma tumors have a fragile outer capsule that contains the cancer cells into a mass.
 If the outer capsule is damaged during biopsy or an operation to remove it, cancer cells can “spill” from the tumor, allowing them to spread or regrow.
 In addition, microscopic cancer cells often infiltrate beyond what appears to be the edges of the tumor and these tumors often occur near critical blood vessels and organs.
 Sarcoma tumors should be biopsied and/or removed only by a highly skilled and experienced surgeon who specializes in this rare cancer.

-Less-invasive biopsy.
+- Less-invasive biopsy.
 Core needle biopsy that’s guided by imaging such as ultrasound or computed tomography (CT) reduces the risk for cancer cells to spill from the tumor.
 This helps reduce the chance that the tumor will recur or that a patient would need more drastic surgery, such as amputation.
 Image-guided core biopsy takes only minutes with little or no discomfort.

-Scans usually recommended for suspected sarcoma include: X-ray, CT, magnetic resonance imaging (MRI) or positron emission tomography (PET).
+- Imaging scans usually recommended for suspected sarcoma include: X-ray, CT, magnetic resonance imaging (MRI) or positron emission tomography (PET).
 In general, CT is used for abdominal or trunk areas of the body; MRI for imaging the limbs and planning surgery.
 For some cases, especially if the mass is located near many important blood vessels, CT-angiography is advised.

-Percutaneous Image-Guided Core needle biopsy: For this procedure, you’ll remain awake, but a light sedative will keep you comfortable and pain-free.
+- Percutaneous Image-Guided Core needle biopsy: For this procedure, you’ll remain awake, but a light sedative will keep you comfortable and pain-free.
 You’ll need only a band-aid afterwards.
 The physician uses ultrasound (and sometimes CT imaging) to guide the placement of a hollow or core needle through the skin and into the tumor.
 In this way, the physician can take several samples from different areas of the tumor.

 Sarcomas can have areas of tissue that are fatty, benign, or have already died off.
 Taking samples from higher-grade (more aggressive) areas of the tumor provide a more accurate diagnosis.
 If you’re coming to us for a second opinion, we may biopsy using this procedure.